ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 - 'num', specifying the version number of the keying material specified in the 'key' field (with initial value set to 0 on creation of the group).

-- 'exp', which MUST be present.
+- 'exi', which MUST be present.

 - 'ace-groupcomm-profile', which MUST be present and has value "coap_group_pubsub_app" (PROFILE_TBD), which is defined in {{iana-profile}} of this document.